Ethel Williams (physician): Later life

 Williams was the lifelong companion of Frances Hardcastle, an English mathematician and one of the founding members of the American Mathematical Society.
 Together with Hardcastle she built a house by the Northumberland moors at Stocksfield in which she spent her retirement.
+She became friendly with suffragette and later social worker and Tynemouth councillor Norah Balls through their interest in women's rights.